 The Spain's deficit to GDP of 8.5% is not particularly comforting and is likely to grow in 2012.
 Over the last couple of full fiscal years (that is 2008 and 2010), total sovereign revenues declined 5.1% while total expenses rose 7.7%; the country had to spend to support citizens as a result of the 2008 slowdown.
 As can be seen from the chart to the right, none of the listed countries have a worse deficit than Spain.
-As Spain implements austerity measures and provides further support for its banks, debt to GDP will rise.
+Spain has shown no willingness to implement substantive budget cuts and therefore debt is likely to grown with the result likely to be monetization.